VulnerabilityHistoryProject/chromium-vulnerabilities/assignment/README.md

 The few lines that are most relevant to us are 298-300.
 In commit `0adfe842` (short for `0adfe842a515dd206cb0322d17c05f97244c0e72`), we found that someone wrote that original if-statement and did not check the boundary case for our vulnerability.
 That's our first VCC.

+Well... maybe.
+Sometimes people fix whitespace in one commit.
+Correct warnings.
+Rename stuff.
+Re-order methods.
+There's lots of refactoring that can initially *look* like a VCC.
+So I double-checked that this was a *meaningful* commit using `git show 0adfe842` and found that, yes, it was introducing new logic.
+So, yes, I'm convinced this is our first VCC.

 I recorded `0adfe842a515dd206cb0322d17c05f97244c0e72` as a VCC.
 You'll notice that this commit occurred nearly two years before the fix came.
 That's pretty average for vulnerabilities.
 Mistakes last a long time, even in big systems like Chrome and V8.

 At this point I go back to my blame output and find the other commits for the other hunks.
-I found one other VCC.
+I found one and double-checked one other VCC.
 So my VCCs are:

   * `0adfe842a515dd206cb0322d17c05f97244c0e72`
   * `498b074bd0db2913cf2c9458407c0d340bbcc05e`

+I recorded these in my YAML file.

 I think it's interesting that these two VCCs were close to each other in time, and they were committed by the same person.
 I'm going to record that in my final "mistakes" report.